 You may have heard how mindfulness meditation could be relaxing and calming, but that is only when you have mastered mindfulness to a certain degree of competence.
 Else, trying to meditate with a stressful mind could be pointless.
 That’s when meditation music comes to play.

 Putting on relaxing music may provide a calming environment, but it serves nothing more than a pleasant distraction and defeats the purpose of meditation.
-Mindfulness meditation at its purest form is about awareness of the senses.
+Mindfulness meditation in its purest form is about awareness of the senses.
 Of course, it’s a personal choice but I highly do not recommend that in your practice.

 Personally, I do not listen to any music when practicing mindfulness meditation.
 But listening to relaxing meditation music before meditating is a good way to calm down an anxious mind, especially for beginners.